serenaives/comp0034-cw1-i-serenaives/README.md

 view the dashboard as well as take a quiz, the results of which are recorded and used to display an updated leaderboard.

-The code for this stage of the project is in the folder [coursework_2](/coursework_2).
+The code for this stage of the project is in the directory `coursework_2`.
 The structure of the code is as follows:
 - `dashboard` contains the code from the Dash app used in coursework 1 with some minor adjustments to code structure (splitting layouts and callbacks) and style (made colour scheme consistent with the rest of the web app) that were